 This article will go over how nested or hierarchical regressions are used in Stata.
 In many published academic papers, we see a single table representing results from various regression models run by the authors.
 Often, each subsequent regression adds one new variable to the list of covariates that an outcome variable is being regressed on.
+If you want to further explore this topic, you may refer to Chapter 10 of A Gentle Introduction to Stata by Alan C. Acock.
 A simple example of such a table is given below.

 Each subsequent column adds a new variable that was added as a covariate in the regression.
 Model (1) saw ‘price’ being regressed on ‘mpg’.
 Model (2) added ‘weight’ as a covariate.
 Model (3) further added ‘length’ and ‘trunk’ as covariates.
 We say that models (1) and (2) are ‘nested’ within model (3).